 Chamomile has been used for centuries to treat many oral diseases.
 Its analgesic effect can help in curing canker sores.

 Apply chamomile extract on the ulcer twice daily, leaving it to dry for 10 to 15 min can be sufficient.

-Ice has anti-inflammatory property.
-A piece of ice on and off on the ulcer for 10 min can aid in decreasing the inflammation in canker sores.
+Ice has anti-inflammatory properties.
+A piece of ice on and off the ulcer for 10 min can aid in decreasing the inflammation in canker sores.